OsmanRodrigues/rollups-examples/README.md

 ### Run the backend for the hostmode

-While testing, we can easily forget to run the enviroment step, which causes the dapp not working properlly.
-In host mode running the enviroment part is the backend itself, so if it isn't executed it will not work.
+While testing, we can easily forget to run the enviroment step, which causes the dapp not working properly.
+In host mode running the environment part is the backend itself, so if it isn't executed it will not work.

 ### Check if all files are generated for hostmode